Where to go dog sledding in Ontario

 Sugardogs Adventure Co.

-Explore Sugardogs’ private trail system in the highland forests on the western border of Algonquin Park on a customized dog sledding trip or book their most popular half-day tour.
-Then warm up in their wall tent (a type of large tent with four walls) with hot cocoa by the woodstove.
+Explore Sugardogs’ private trail system in the highland forests on the western border of Algonquin Park on a customized dog sledding trip or book the most popular half-day tour.

 Location: Sundridge